We Are Never Ever Getting Back Together: Commercial performance

-"We Are Never Ever Getting Back Together" peaked within the top ten of Billboard airplay charts including Adult Contemporary, where it reached number ten for seven non-consecutive weeks, Adult Top 40, where it reached number seven, and Mainstream Top 40, where it peaked at number two for four non-consecutive weeks.
-Roughly two months after its release, the single surpassed two million U.S. digital sales by September 2012, making Swift the first country artist two have six digital singles each sell over two million copies.
-By July 2019, "We Are Never Ever Getting Back Together" had sold 4.1 million copies in the U.S. The Recording Industry Association of America (RIAA) certified the single six times platinum, denoting six million units based on sales and streaming.
-In neighboring Canada, the single peaked atop the Canadian Hot 100, Swift's second number one following "Today Was a Fairytale" (2010).
-It was certified gold by Music Canada (MC).
+"We Are Never Ever Getting Back Together" peaked within the top ten of Billboard airplay charts including Adult Contemporary, where it reached number ten for seven non-consecutive weeks, Adult Pop Songs, where it reached number seven, and Pop Songs, where it peaked at number two for four non-consecutive weeks.
+Roughly two months after its release, the single surpassed two million US digital sales by September 2012, making Swift the first country artist two have six digital singles each sell over two million copies.
+By July 2019, "We Are Never Ever Getting Back Together" had sold 4.1 million copies in the US.
+The Recording Industry Association of America certified the single six-times platinum, denoting six million units based on sales and streaming.
+In neighboring Canada, the single peaked atop the Canadian Hot 100 and was certified gold by Music Canada.

-Outside North America, "We Are Never Ever Getting Back Together" peaked atop the record chart in New Zealand, where it was certified double platinum by Recorded Music NZ (RMNZ).
-The single peaked within the top ten on charts in Israel (number two), Australia (number three), Ireland (number four), the U.K. (number four), Norway (number six), Hungary (number nine), and Spain (number nine).
+Outside North America, "We Are Never Ever Getting Back Together" broke records and met a commercial success.
+Thus, it peaked atop the record chart in New Zealand, where it was certified triple platinum by Recorded Music NZ.
+The single peaked within the top ten on charts in Israel (number two), Australia (number three), the Irish Singles Chart (number four), the UK Singles Chart (number four), Norway (number six), Hungary (number nine), and Spain (number nine), and then peaked the top twenty in Denmark, Finland and France, in which the song became Swift's second top twenty in there.
 It peaked at number eight on Euro Digital Song Sales, a Billboard chart monitoring digital singles across Europe.
-The track was certified platinum in Sweden and the U.K., and five times platinum in Australia.
-By October 2014, the single had sold over 616,000 digital copies in the U.K. In Japan, "We Are Never Ever Getting Back Together" was a major chart hit, peaking at number two on the Japan Hot 100 and remained on the chart until 2015, three years after its release.
-The Recording Industry Association of Japan (RIAJ) awarded the single a "Million" certification for selling over one million digital copies.
+The track was certified ten-times platinum in Australia, double platinum in the United Kingdom, platinum in France, and gold in Spain.
+By October 2014, the single had sold over 616,000 digital copies in the UK.

+In Japan, "We Are Never Ever Getting Back Together" was a major chart hit, peaking at number two on the Japan Hot 100 and remained on the chart until 2015, three years after its release.
+In January 2015, the Recording Industry Association of Japan awarded the single a "Million" certification for selling over one million digital copies.
+As of October 2017, the single had sold 1.9 million digital copies in Japan, becoming Swift's most successful single in the country.